-Is it silly or melodramatic… according to most Jews, Buddhists, Hindus, Atheists, Muslims, Agnostics, Existentialists, Humanists, Wizards, Christians, Shamans, Astrologers, Writers, Poets, Philosophers, Musicians, Teachers, Scientists, Fortune Tellers, Cartoonists, Artists and others… ?
+Historic obsessions and pretensions about “last judgement days” are melodramatic conjecture according to most people, including Jews, Buddhists, Hindus, Atheists, Muslims, Existentialists, Agnostics, Humanists, Wizards, Christians, Shamans, Astrologers, Writers, Philosophers, Poets, Musicians, Teachers, Scientists, Fortune Tellers, Cartoonists and Artists….

 “Whoever undertakes to set himself up as a judge of Truth and Knowledge is shipwrecked by the laughter of the gods.“

 “If you didn’t grow up like I did then you don’t know, and if you don’t know it’s probably better you don’t judge.”